vuralberkem/vuralberkem.github.io/_pages/about.md

 My academic journey is characterized by an interdisciplinary approach, combining technical expertise with a broad interest in various scientific fields:

 * **M.Sc. in Control and Automation Engineering** - [Yildiz Technical University](https://kom.yildiz.edu.tr/en).
-My thesis, focused on the design and implementation of an EMG-driven upper limb exoskeleton, was supervised by **Asst.
+My thesis, focused on the design and implementation of an EMG-driven upper limb exoskeleton, was supervised by **Assoc.
 Prof. Dr. Claudia F. Yaşar**.
 * **M.Sc. in Biomedical Engineering** - [Politecnico di Milano](https://www.polimi.it/en).
 I specialized in cardiovascular system modeling using neural networks, working under the supervision of **Prof. Giuseppe Baselli**.
 * **B.Sc. in Mechatronics Engineering** - [Yildiz Technical University](https://mkt.yildiz.edu.tr/en), where I focused on lower-limb exoskeleton design.

 ### Interdisciplinary Interests

-Beyond robotics and engineering, I have a strong interest in **Management, Economics, and Social Sciences**.
+Beyond biorobotics and mechatoronics engineering, I have a strong interest in **management, economics, and basically all social sciences**.
 This diverse background allows me to approach technical problems from different perspectives.
 You will find reflections of these interests in my [blog posts](/year-archive/), where I explore topics ranging from data-driven decision-making to social dynamics.

 ### Research Interests

 I am passionate about building the next generation of assistive technologies:
 * **Biomechatronics & Biorobotics:** Specifically wearable technologies and exoskeletons.
 * **Control Theory:** Real-time systems and AI-driven control (Machine Learning & Reinforcement Learning).
-* **Medical Imaging:** Integrating MRI and ultrasound for real-time tracking and device control.
+* **Medical Imaging:** Integrating MRI and PET systems for real-time medical device tracking and autonomous control.

 ### Outside the Lab